cfedermann/ML4HMT-Workshop/ml4hmt/templates/shared-task/es-en/apertium.markdown

 References
 ----------

-[1] Ramirez-Sanchez, G., Sanchez-Martinez, F., Ortiz-Rojas, S., Perez-Ortiz, J. A., Forcada, M. L.: __Opentrad Apertium open-source machine translation system: an opportunity for business and research.__ In _Proceedings of the Twenty-Eighth International Conference on Translating and the Computer_ (2006).
+[1] Ramirez-Sanchez, G. and F. Sanchez-Martinez and S. Ortiz-Rojas and J. A. Perez-Ortiz and M. L. Forcada: __Opentrad Apertium open-source machine translation system: an opportunity for business and research.__ In _Proceedings of the Twenty-Eighth International Conference on Translating and the Computer_ (2006).